Skip to Content

 You can drive with tow/haul mode active all the time, and some drivers choose to do just that.
 While it’s unlikely to harm your vehicle in any way, you’re likely to lose some fuel economy by doing that.

-Some drivers feel they get better performance and a better driving experience overall when tow haul mode is engaged.
-So they like driving with it on all the time.
-Driving in hilly areas is where you’re most likely to see the greatest benefit of doing that.
+Some drivers feel they get better performance and a better driving experience overall when Tow/Haul mode is engaged, so they like driving with it on all the time.
+Driving in hilly areas is where you’re most likely to see the most significant benefit of doing that.

 When Should the Use of Tow/Haul Mode Be Avoided?

-It’s best to avoid using tow haul mode when traveling in icy or very slippery road conditions.
+It’s best to avoid using Tow/Haul mode when traveling on icy or very slippery roads.
 When it’s in use, the amount of engine braking increases, which could cause a skid on slick roadways.

 Free RVing Tips, Tricks, Reviews & Giveaways